ArlindobpJunior/ArlindobpJunior/README.md

 - 👋 Hi, I’m @ArlindobpJunior
 - I’m a Junior Front-End Web Developer
 - I’m a beginner at HTML | CSS & JavaScript.
-I'm learning React JS.
+- I'm learning React JS and React-Native.
 - - 📫 You can reach me in arlindobpjunior@gmail.com

 <!---